jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Button Generator!

 **Thoughts:** The challenge today is to build a button css generator.
 This proved to me a little more challenging than I expected.
 I wasn't sure how to best struction the Javascript.
 Should I do a class?
 An object?
 A bunch of variables?
 In the end I decided to keep it straight forward and have an object that kept all of the css properties together.
 Then there is only 1 method I needed to call to update the button preview.
 I ran out of time to get this into a state I like so I will continue it tomorrow!

+### Day 8: September 8, 2025

+**Today's Progress**: Button Generator pt 2!

+**Thoughts:**  I wanted to continue with the button generator.
+I has fun reviewing some of the details of the different CCS properties that I had forgotten about.
+For example, I didn't realize that most of the vendor prefixes are not really needed any more.
+I added several more options like background color gradients and controlling the border radiuses.